garystafford/spring-music-docker/README.md

 Docker Images, such as NGINX, Tomcat, and MongoDB, used to build the project's images, and subsequently the containers, are all pulled from Docker Hub.

 Docker Machine builds a single VirtualBox VM.
 After building the VM, Docker Compose then builds and deploys (1) NGINX container, (2) load-balanced Tomcat containers, (1) MongoDB container, (1) ELK container, and (1) Logspout container, onto the VM.
 Docker Machine's VirtualBox driver provides a basic solution that can be run locally for testing and development.
-The Docker Compose YAML file reads as follows:
+The `docker-compose.yml` for the project is as follows:
 ```yaml
 proxy:
   build: nginx/